 Moloka'i —EmbarkationWelcome to Hawaii!
-You are transferred to the hospitality area on Moloka’i.
+Transfer to the hospitality area on Moloka’i.
 Later, the Captain and crew greet you with smiles and champagne as you board the awaiting Safari Explorer.
-This evening, settle in and enjoy dinner aboard the yacht, before a presentation about your week ahead.
+This evening, settle in and enjoy dinner aboard the ship, before a presentation about your week ahead.

 Lana'iGear up for a day of play on the “Private Island.”
 Thousand foot sea cliffs line the shore and ancient volcanic plugs sit both above and below the water surface as host to a wide diversity of marine life.
 Snorkel, paddle board, kayak, and explore by skiff.
 Enjoy a short hike to the island’s spatter and cinder cone.
 Learn about the island's plantation days with a visit to the quaint Lana’i Culture and Heritage Center.